Bio/CV

 Biography

-Dr. Anderson is currently Assistant Vice President for Research and Academic Affairs, and Professor of Social Work at Florida State University (FSU).
-In these roles he works with faculty and administrators to advance the research mission of the university and to facilitate the success of emerging academic leaders.
-Dr. Anderson created and directs the FSU Faculty Leadership Program, which is designed to offer leadership training to faculty across the university who are a various stages of their professional journeys.
+Dr. Anderson served last as Assistant Vice President for Research and Academic Affairs, and Professor of Social Work at Florida State University (FSU).
+In those roles he worked with faculty and administrators to advance the research mission of the university and to facilitate the success of emerging academic leaders.
+Dr. Anderson created and directed the FSU Faculty Leadership Program, which was designed to offer leadership training to faculty across the university in various stages of their professional journeys.

 Prior to joining APA, Dr. Anderson was the founding Associate Director of the National Institutes of Health (NIH) in charge of social and behavioral science, and was the first Director of the NIH Office of Behavioral and Social Sciences Research (OBSSR).
 At NIH, he facilitated behavioral and social sciences research across all of the Institutes and Centers of the NIH.

-In addition to his formal leadership roles, Dr. Anderson served as a tenured associate professor at Duke University and as a professor at the Harvard School of Public Health.
-He is well-known for his research and writing on health and behavior, and on racial/ethnic and economic health disparities.
+In addition to his formal leadership roles, Dr. Anderson served as a tenured associate professor at Duke University and as a tenured professor at the Harvard School of Public Health.
+His research and writing on health and behavior, and on racial/ethnic and economic health disparities is well known.

-In addition to publishing dozens of scientific articles, Dr. Anderson is the author and editor of several books, including serving as editor-in-chief of the two-volume Encyclopedia of Health and Behavior (2003) and as co-editor of Interdisciplinary Research: Case studies from Health and Social Science (2008).
+In addition to publishing dozens of scientific articles, Dr. Anderson authored and edited several books, including serving as editor-in-chief of the two-volume Encyclopedia of Health and Behavior (2003) and as co-editor of Interdisciplinary Research: Case studies from Health and Social Science (2008).
 For over 12 years he was editor-in-chief of APA’s flagship journal, American Psychologist.

-As a Certified Professional Coach, Dr. Anderson is Principal of Anderson Leadership Coaching and Consulting, LLC which builds on his decades of experience working with and developing senior executives and leaders in complex organizations.
-He currently focuses on using evidenced-based leadership approaches and one-on-one coaching to help established and emerging leaders perform at their best.
-Dr. Anderson has specialized training in The Five Practices of Exemplary Leadership® (also known as The Leadership Challenge), one of the most extensively evaluated approaches to leadership development.
-He is certified in the use of the EQ-i 2.0 measure of emotional intelligence and is a Certified Mindfulness Teacher with training from the Mindful Awareness Research Center at the University of California at Los Angeles.
-Dr. Anderson leads retreats and workshops for leaders and other groups on leadership practices, mindful leadership, emotional intelligence, character strengths, diversity and inclusion topics, and contemplative prayer/meditation practices.
+As a Certified Professional Coach, Dr. Anderson was Principal of Anderson Leadership Coaching and Consulting, LLC which built on his decades of experience working with and developing senior executives and leaders in complex organizations.
+He focused on using evidenced-based leadership approaches and one-on-one coaching to help established and emerging leaders perform at their best.
+Dr. Anderson specialized training in The Five Practices of Exemplary Leadership® (also known as The Leadership Challenge), one of the most extensively evaluated approaches to leadership development.
+He was certified in the use of the EQ-i 2.0 measure of emotional intelligence and was a Certified Mindfulness Teacher with training from the Mindful Awareness Research Center at the University of California at Los Angeles.
+Dr. Anderson led retreats and workshops for leaders and other groups on leadership practices, mindful leadership, emotional intelligence, character strengths, diversity and inclusion topics, and contemplative prayer/meditation practices.

 A graduate of North Carolina Central University in Durham, N.C., Anderson earned masters and doctoral degrees in clinical psychology from the University of North Carolina at Greensboro.
 He received additional clinical and research training at the schools of medicine at Brown and Duke Universities, including postdoctoral fellowships in psychophysiology and aging at Duke.